The Ultimate 4 Days in Berlin Itinerary

 The Old National Gallery, or Alte Nationalgalerie in German, contains romantic and impressionist masterpieces.
 The collection is historical and only expands under exceptional circumstances.
 The gallery owns approximately 1800 paintings and 1500 sculptures.
 The majority of the art is from the 19th century.

-☂️ Discover the Alte Nationalgalerie on a tour
+☂️ Experience the Alte Nationalgalerie with a tour

 Bode Museum